Friday, December 25, 2015

 A surprise arrival of a golf cart driven by Santa and Mrs. Claus (John and Valerie Pasnau) was a great addition to the parade.

-Our police motorcycle escort was terrific at keeping the group together - like herding cats - as the line of golf carts and motorcycles wound its way through various areas on the island.
+Our police motorcycle escort was terrific at keeping the group together - like herding cats - as the line of golf carts and motorcycles wound its way through various areas of the island.

-Great job guys - keeping us all together!
+Great job, guys, for keeping us all together!

 Freddy Medina and Lawrie

-Everyone had candy to throw, but as usually happens we all get overly enthusiastic at the beginning of the parade, and run out of treats before the parade ends in Centro.
+Everyone had candy to throw, but as usually happens, we got overly enthusiastic at the beginning of the parade, and ran out of treats before the parade ended in Centro.

 Note to self: ration the candy, don’t toss huge handfuls at every child.
 Love this time of year in paradise.

-On a personal note: We have a young female lab-retriever who has been residing at our house for over two weeks.
-She would like to be returned to her own family, but we don't know where she lives.
-If you recognize this young lady please leave me a message on the comments below, or on FaceBook.
-She is a sweetie: gentle, house-trained, and leash-trained.
+On a personal note: We have a young female lab-retriever who has been living at our house for over two weeks.
+We have been calling her Perla, but we don't know her real name.
+She would like to be returned to her family.
+If you recognize this young lady, please send us a message.
+She is sweet, gentle, house-trained, and leash-trained.
 Someone has put a lot of love into her upbringing.
 I am sure there is a family anxiously waiting for her return.

 Female, about 2 years old, good health, spayed.